huuscript/Proxmox-Plex-LXC-HW-Enc-MINISFORUM-UM773/README.md

 ```

 # Stream and confirm HW Enconding
-Reboot and stream something to your phone or devices that doesn't support direct play so it will force to transcode.
-Look in your plex dashboard it should show what is playing with the word transcode (HW).
-See your CPU usage it should be minimum.
-If the word (hw) is not there then your CPU usage will shoot to 100% that means it not working.
+Reboot your system and stream content to a device that doesn’t support direct play to force transcoding.
+Check your Plex dashboard; it should display “transcode (HW)” next to the playing content.
+Your CPU usage should be minimal.
+If “(HW)” is missing, your CPU usage will spike to 100%, indicating that hardware transcoding is not working.
 ![HW Encode Success](IMG_1167.jpeg)

 # Limitation